z390development/z390/z390test/README.md

 Use this to create temp files used in your tests.
 Returns full path to temp filename.

+If you need to include the name of the generated file in the file, use `{{fullFileName}}` placeholder in file contents and the function will replace this with the actual filename created.

-Note - Temp directory is deleted at end of testcase.
+Note - The temporary file and generated temporary directory will be deleted at end of testcase.

 ## Hints and tips